isomerpages/csa-csro-licensing/_how-to/Renew Licence.md

 	<tbody><tr>
 	<td><b><u>For Business Entity:</u></b>
 <ol><font size="4.5">
 <li>Latest ACRA Business Profile or equivalent.
-The Business Profile is an electronic report that provides information such as registration number, entitiy name, business activities, registration dates, owners and officers of a business entity, that can be obtained via the Accounting &amp; Corporate Regulatory Authority ("ACRA") BizFile+ Portal.
+The Business Profile is an electronic report that provides information such as registration number, entity name, business activities, registration dates, owners and officers of a business entity, that can be obtained via the Accounting &amp; Corporate Regulatory Authority ("ACRA") BizFile+ Portal.
 The Business Profile report shall not be obtained earlier than one week before the application is submitted to CSRO.</li>

 <li>[If there is any change to the Fit and Proper status of the licensee or the officers of the business entity] Supporting documents related to the changes in the Fit and Proper status</li>
 	</font></ol>